RickStrahl/WestWindWebConnection-Documentation/User-Guide/Setting-Up-Web-Connection/Setup-troubleshooting/404-Resource-Not-Found-Errors.md

-﻿IIS often throws 404 (Resource Not Found) errors in response to configuration issues.
+IIS often throws 404 (Resource Not Found) errors in response to configuration issues.
 404 errors are primarily meant to indicate that an invalid URL was referenced pointing to a script or page that doesn't exist.
 However, IIS also uses this error message if some resource is not configured correctly with permissions.

 Here are a few things that can trigger 404 errors